Species at Risk Act

 - members of a nongovernmental organization or a community group, or if you are an individual citizen,

 SARA can affect you if a species at risk is found at any time throughout the year on a property in which you have an interest.
 To learn about the species' critical habitat, consult the SARA Public Registry.
-You can also contact the specialists at Environment Canada or Fisheries and Oceans Canada or provincial or territorial authorities to find out how to comply with the Species at Risk Act.
+You can also contact the specialists at Environment and Climate Change Canada or Fisheries and Oceans Canada or provincial or territorial authorities to find out how to comply with the Species at Risk Act.

 Links to the Species at Risk Act